aws-samples/building-java-apps-using-code-pipeline/README.md

 ```

 7. Modify the CodeBuild project to update the CODEARTIFACT_AUTH_TOKEN
+Ensure the package version is the same across script/install.sh and pom.xml files and unique (not existing in CodeArtifact)

 8. Push your changes to codecommit and that will trigger the codepipeline for deployment